pbv/codex/doc/USER-GUIDE.md

    normalize floating-point results (e.g. using `round`)
 4. To discourage students from "overfitting" solutions to pass just the failing tests, it is best to generate a large number (50-100) of cases (write a Python script);
-5. Alternatively, you can hide test cases by setting the metadata field "`feedback: no`";
+5. Alternatively, you can include "private" test cases that are not shown to the student using the metadata field `private-tests`;
 6. It is also possible test error handling by requiring that proper exceptions are thrown &mdash; see the [`doctest` documentation](https://docs.python.org/3/library/doctest.html#what-about-exceptions);